kluchey/OMG/pages/MCV4U 5-R Review.md

 				  logseq.order-list-type:: number
 				- **Strategy**:
 				  logseq.order-list-type:: number
-					- If the lines are coincident, they will share a logseq.order-list-type:: number
+					- If the lines are coincident, they will share all points.
+Since we know they are parallel already, we can check if one of the position vectors is on the other line.
+If we find that, yes, logseq.order-list-type:: number
 	- Topic:  Making decisions with an ambiguous problem. logseq.order-list-type:: number